-Cavelier abandoned his ship before traveling via canoe along the western shore of Lake Michigan, near present-day Green Bay, Wisc., towards Niagara.
+Cavelier then began travelling via canoe along the western shore of Lake Michigan, near present-day Green Bay, Wisc., towards Niagara.

 In 2014, two divers announced the discovery of Le Griffon, which they claimed to have found in 2011; however, “the whereabouts of the wreck of famed explorer Lasalle’s ship Le Griffon remains a mystery,” according to a story published by the Manitoulin Expositor this May.

 “Le Griffon, dubbed the ‘Holy Grail of undiscovered Great Lakes shipwrecks,’ disappeared on its maiden round-trip voyage in the year 1679,” continues the story.